Legacy-Fabric/fabric/README.md

-For support, consider joining the [Legacy Rewoven discord server](https://discord.gg/K9U4PfmFfp), opening an issue, or creating a discussion.
+For support, consider joining the [Legacy Fabric discord server](https://discord.gg/emgF7bp), opening an issue, or creating a discussion.